SoftUni/Programming-Basics-Book-Python-EN/chapter-04-complex-conditions.md

 ![](/assets/chapter-4-1-images/06.Point-on-rectangle-border-03.png)

 The second way with an additional boolean variable is longer but it's also more readable than the first, right?
 We advise you when writing boolean conditions to make them **easier for reading than understanding** and not short.
 If you are forced to, use additional variables with similar names.
 Names of the boolean variables should be with reasonable names.
-They must hint at what value will be stored in them.
+They should hint at what value will be stored in them.

-All that's left is to write the code, that prints "**Inside / Outside**", if the point is not on one of the sides of the rectangle.
+All that's left is to write the code, that prints "**Inside / Outside**" if the point is not on one of the sides of the rectangle.

 #### Testing in the Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1051#5](https://judge.softuni.org/Contests/Practice/Index/1051#5).

 ### Example: Fruit Shop